Athozs/hass-additional-ca/README.md

 If running Home Assistant with Docker:

+Either

-- Stop and remove HA container, it will remove all changes made inside container,
+- (Preferable) Stop and remove HA container, it will remove all changes made inside container, then start again Home Assistant with Docker.

-or
+Or

 - Manually remove private CA files from `/usr/local/share/ca-certificates/` directory inside HA container.
 - Then update manually system CA running command `update-ca-certificates` inside HA container.